 Section 1.
-This contract covers all full-time, part-time and temporary newsroom employees of the Employer, excluding managers, confidential employees, guards and supervisors as defined by the National Labor Relations Act.
+This Contract covers all full-time and part-time newsroom and editorial employees of the News Tribune in Tacoma, the Olympian, the Bellingham Herald and the Tri-City Herald as defined in National Labor Relations Voluntary Recognition Inquiry No. 1-2914887094.

-Section 2.
 The following are excluded from this contract: